 Einhorn, head of Greenlight Capital Inc., said today at the Value Investing Congress in New York that Chipotle has too high of a valuation and will face challenges from Yum!
-Brands Inc.’s (YUM) Taco Bell chain.
+Brands Inc.’s (YUM:US) Taco Bell chain.
 Taco Bell introduced higher-priced items in its U.S. stores earlier this year to help boost sales.
 The Cantina Bell menu has burritos and bowls with black beans, cilantro rice and pico de gallo priced at about $4.99.

 “The biggest challenge comes from a resurgent Taco Bell,” Einhorn said.
 Chipotle’s ability to raise prices is limited given rising food costs and eventually worker health-care expenses, he said.